Going on Vacation? How to Check On an Elderly Parent While You're Traveling

 4. Put a daily check-in in place

 This is the piece that lets you stop white-knuckling your phone.
 A daily check-in service automatically calls or texts your parent at a time they choose, every single day.
-On a normal day, your parent confirms they’re fine in a few seconds and the family gets a short summary.
-On a quiet day — no answer after several tries — the whole care circle is alerted right away, so a backup can call or stop by within hours, not days.
+On a normal day, your parent reports how they are doing and the family gets the outcome and a short summary.
+On a quiet day — no answer after the service’s follow-up sequence — the whole Kin Circle can be alerted, so a local backup can decide whether to call, stop by, or take another appropriate step.

 While you’re away: check the summary, not your watch